robetatis/study_notes_regression/README.md

 $F = \frac{(\text{RSS}_0 - \text{RSS})/q}{\text{RSS}/(n-p-1)}$,

-where the numerator captures the rise in $RSS$ we observe by removing the $q$ regressors - this measures the contribution of the $q$ omitted regressors.
-Since this measures the contribution of $q$ regressors, we divide by $q$' in order to get the 'residual rise per omitted regressor'.
+where the numerator captures the rise in $\text{RSS}$ we observe by removing the $q$ regressors - this measures the contribution of the $q$ omitted regressors.
+Since this measures the contribution of $q$ regressors, we divide by $q$ in order to get the 'residual rise per omitted regressor'.

 This same  logic can be used to asses inividual regressors.
 Actually, if we square the $t$-value of each individual regressor in an MLR, we get the $F$ value of a regression that omits that variable.
 Again, the logic here is: if we remove regressor $X_j$ and fit the model, and then compare the resduals to the full model, there should be a increase in $\text{RSS}$ if $X_j$ was important.